-The Fund promotes ecological and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Fund promotes ecological and social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (regarding sustainability-related disclosures in the financial services sector, which may be amended from time to time).

-The Fund applies Stewardship along with an ESG integration approach and exclusion criteria related to various activities.
+The Fund applies stewardship along with an ESG integration approach and exclusion criteria concerning various activities.
 Additional information can be found in the prospectus.

-The Fund primarily considers the principal adverse impacts (PAI's) on sustainability factors through Stewardship.
-Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.
+The Fund primarily considers the principal adverse impacts (PAIs) on sustainability factors through stewardship.
+Information on the most significant adverse impacts on sustainability factors can be found in the prospectus.